riboseinc/jekyll-theme-open-project/README.md

 ### Configuring site

-Edit _config.yml to add necessary site-wide configuration options, and add necessary files and folders to site contents.
-This step depends on the type of site you’re creating: open hub or individual open project site.
+Edit _config.yml to add necessary site-wide configuration options, and add files and folders to site contents.
+This step depends on the type of site you’re creating: hub or individual project site.

-Below sections explain core concepts of open project and hub, and go into detail about how to configure a project or hub site.
+Further sections explain core concepts of open project and hub, and go into detail about how to configure a project or hub site.

 ### Building site